jonarmtdh/jonarmtdh.github.io/Header Props documentation.md

 # Design

+This is a placeholder image to see if we can use github as a way to do documentation.
 ![placeholder image to test github and local images](images/placeholder-modal.png "Darkmode Modal placeholder")

 This header introduces 3 main size variants (SM, M, L) with toggles for: